ericardomuten/undergraduate-thesis-2016/README.md

 This repository is a list of undergraduate thesis projects by engineering physics students (batch 2016) at Bandung Institut of Technology (ITB).
 The list contains the title of the thesis and the authors, where they are linked to the GitHub repository and contacts, respectively.

 ### Control
-#### Building Physics
-- *Designing of Web-Based Distributed Control System for Electric Lighting in SARAGA ITB Tunnel Scale Model* by Abdurrahman Al Muharik and Muhammad Mahendra Subrata.
-- *Development of Predictive Room Temperature Model Using Gray-Box Modelling* by Larasati Rahma Sya'bannisa and Reyza Arif Mahendra Natawidjaj.
 #### Intelligent Systems
 - [*UAV Monitoring System with Machine Learning Based Predictive Maintenance and Digital Twin Methods*]() by Nabila Zahra and [Rasis Syauqi Buldan]().
 #### Vehicle Automation